coin-or/coin-or.github.io/pages/user/user_introduction.md

 It is possible to use almost the exact same commands that were used with GCC to build with the Visual Studio compilers.
-If you want to use the Visual Studiop compilers, however, it is important to get your `PATH` set correctly, as there are some commands tin MSys2 that have the same names as commands in Visual Studio and you need to ensure the right command is used.
+If you want to use the Visual Studio compilers, however, it is important to get your `PATH` set correctly, as there are some commands in MSys2 that have the same names as commands in Visual Studio and you need to ensure the right command is used.
 Mainly, it is important that the Visual Studio paths come *before* the MSys2 paths in your `PATH` variable.
 To ensure this, start again in a fresh Windows command